• Skip to primary navigation

 Yes.
 Boneless, skinless chicken thighs will work just fine.

-How do I keep kabobs moist?
+How do I store chicken kabobs?

 • Thumbnail of low calorie sheet pan meal.

-Low Calorie Sheet Pan Meal
+Low Calorie Sheet Pan Fajitas

 • Thumbnail of sheet pan boneless chicken breast and potatoes.